Spunge/octothorpe/README.md

 - [X] Indicator should draw on instrument / pattern selection
 - [ ] Use playable selector as indicator of base note / octave offset in octaves while scrolling, switching back to selected pattern after a while.
 - [X] Notes in grid shouldn't be able to overlap, shorten previous note
+- [X] Record notes of keyboard & drumpad
+- [ ] Update note grid in realtime on cycles with keyboard input

 Phrases
 - [X] Render phrases